AnchitSingh/Vibe-Code/README.md

-# 🚀 VibeSystem - Brain-Dead Simple Parallelism for Rust
+# 🚀 vibe-code – Brain-Dead Simple Parallelism for Rust

 **For coders who just want things to work fast.**

-No threads, no channels, no complexity.
-Just run your functions in parallel and get results back.
-It's like having a team of super-fast workers who handle all the hard stuff for you.
+`vibe-code` is a dead-simple parallel execution engine for Rust that runs your functions on all CPU cores — with **no threads**, **no channels**, and **no async boilerplate**.

+Inspired by nature’s circulatory systems — from ants to whales — where the design is identical, only the scale changes.
+Your code should scale the same way.

+---

 ## ✨ What Can You Do?

-- **Run heavy calculations in parallel** - compress files, process images, crunch numbers.
+- **Run heavy calculations in parallel** – compress files, process images, crunch numbers.
-- **Process large batches of data** - without your computer exploding.
+- **Process large batches of data** – without your computer exploding.
-- **Make your code ridiculously fast** - with minimal changes.
+- **Make your code ridiculously fast** – with minimal changes.

+---

 ## 🎯 Dead Simple Examples